-Table 4.
+Table 3.
 Distribution of CFRs by case category

 CFR Sources

-Not on TB treatment f_u 0.43 (0.28-0.53) [20,21]
+Not on TB treatment f_u 0.43 (0.28-0.53) [21]

 On TB treatment f_t 0.03 (0-0.07) [22]

-Estimating TB mortality among HIV-positive people
+4.4 Estimating TB mortality among people living with HIV

-TB mortality among HIV-positive is calculated exchanging superscripts - with + (Eq.
+TB mortality among people living with HIV is calculated exchanging superscripts - with + (Eq.
 1).
-The case fatality ratios were obtained in collaboration with the TB Modeling and Analysis Consortium (TB-MAC), and are shown in Table 5.
+The case fatality ratios were obtained in collaboration with the TB Modeling and Analysis Consortium (TB-MAC) and are shown in Table 4.
 The disaggregation of incident TB into treated and not treated cases is based on the numbers of notified cases adjusted for under-reporting.